 Day 1 – Marrakech – Imi Oughlad – Tizi Oussem

 Hiking time – 6-7 hours

-Most of the hard work is completed by lunch time.
+Most of the hard trekking is done by lunchtime.
 Our reward is an amazing Moroccan salad, with pasta and sauce prepared by our team.
 We have plenty of time relaxing under yet another walnut tree.
 I am beginning to like walnut trees!

-- Drink lots and lots of water, you don’t want to get dehydrated before you have even done day 1.
+- Drink lots and lots of water, you don’t want to get dehydrated before you have even done day one.

 - And secondly, don’t get too close to the goats, you never know who is watching you!

 - And a special sleeping bag tip, dedicated to one of our group.
 When buying a sleeping bag, check it is for adults, not children!!!

 It’s a beautiful day, lovely and warm.
 Not quite as hot as Day 1!
 The hike today starts straight uphill, which is always a great way to wake yourself up.
 Now one of my favourite stops.
 Fresh orange juice seems to be available everywhere in the Atlas Mountains.